 The forest in this movie encroaches, physically as well as metaphorically.The family members expressly warn each other against straying into the woods, and even if there is good reason to go into it, such as gathering wood for kindling, the activity is viewed as a transgression.
 And in this wood there apparently lives a witch, who steals the family’s newborn baby while the eldest daughter, Thomasin, is playing with it.
-The witch is then shown using its blood and fat to make a flying ointment.
+The witch is then shown using the baby’s blood and fat to make a flying ointment.

 During an unsanctioned trip through the woods, brother and sister Caleb and Thomasin get separated, and Caleb subsequently gets lost.
 As twilight gradually descends on the wood, he stumbles onto a small cottage, where a beautiful young woman welcomes him with a warm smile.
-While Caleb is paralyzed in a psycho-sexual trance, a close-up reveals that her smile is lascivious, her whole appearance signals wantonness, and as she lays a hand on Caleb’s shoulder to draw him in, the hand is shown to be a shriveled claw.
+While Caleb is paralyzed in a psycho-sexual trance, a close-up reveals that her smile is lascivious, and as she lays a hand on Caleb’s shoulder to draw him in, the hand is shown to be a shriveled claw.